 - A request for a statement of experience and qualifications

 - Client examples and references to projects similar to your organization’s needs.

 Overall, if your RFP is subpar, you will receive subpar proposals.
 To make sure that you receive the best proposals possible, you must consider and clearly define the scope, must-haves, and your requirements of suppliers.
 By putting maximum effort into your RFP, you can expect to receive quality proposals from potential partners.

 Don’t re-invent the wheel.
-If you're considering a new software system in the next few years, and want to learn from the procurement best practices of Nonprofits before you, then our upcoming webinar on March 21st is for you.
+If you're considering a new software system in the next few years, and want to learn from the procurement best practices of Nonprofits before you, then check out our webcast recording on how to write an effective RFP.